Dundalk, Ontario: Climate

 Dundalk features a humid continental climate of the warm-summer variety (Dfb) given its high elevation (1,735 feet) and inland location.
 The town often sees cold, snowy winters and warm, sometimes humid, summers.
 Due to its position downwind of Lake Huron, Dundalk is in the traditional lake-effect snowbelt region of Southern Ontario, an area that can see up to 300 centimeters of snow in a year.
 As such, the transition months of spring and fall, especially the latter, are short due to late season snowfalls that can occur as early as late October and as late as May.

-Media

-The Dundalk Herald is published here, and since 1968, in-tandem with the Flesherton Advance, known as the Advance.